angular/angular/aio/content/guide/aot-compiler.md

 *   Limit [expression syntax](#expression-syntax) to the supported subset of JavaScript
 *   Only reference exported symbols after [code folding](#code-folding)
 *   Only call [functions supported](#supported-functions) by the compiler
-*   Decorated and data-bound class members must be public
+*   Input/Outputs and data-bound class members must be public or protected.

 For additional guidelines and instructions on preparing an application for AOT compilation, see [Angular: Writing AOT-friendly applications](https://medium.com/sparkles-blog/angular-writing-aot-friendly-applications-7b64c8afbe3f).